 ABOUT SLOAN SCIENCE & FILM

-Sloan Science & Film, an initiative of the Museum of the Moving Image, examines the intersection of science and film.
+Sloan Science & Film, an initiative of the Museum of the Moving Image, examines the intersection of science and cinema.
 Publishing weekly, the online publication features interviews with filmmakers and scientists, news about goings on in the world of science and film, and original articles exploring the cinematic depictions of scientific ideas and the science of film.
-Sloan Science & Film's "Peer Review" commissioning series publishes research scientists' writing on current film and television.
+Sloan Science & Film's "Peer Review" commissioning series publishes original writing by scientists on topics in current film and television.
 On the website, over 60 science-themed short films are available to stream any time, all of which have received grants from the Alfred P. Sloan Foundation for their depictions of scientific themes and characters.
-These films are part of the over 600 film projects that have been supported by the Sloan Foundation that Sloan Science & Film catalogues with loglines and filmmaker biographies.
+These films are part of the over 700 film projects that have been supported by the Sloan Foundation that Sloan Science & Film catalogues with loglines and filmmaker biographies.

 Follow us on Facebook, with the #ScienceAndFilm hashtag on Twitter, and subscribe to our monthly newsletter to stay up to date.

 Sloan Science & Film has published two freely available education guides to short and feature science-related films.
 All of these films have been supported by the Alfred P. Sloan Foundation for their depiction of scientific themes and characters.

 The Sloan Science & Film Short Film Teacher's Guide